lbragile/Line-Width-Indicator/README.md

 This is exactly what Line Width Indicator does!
 It simply places a counter at the end of each line that indicates how many characters you have left before you reach a settings configurable value.

+Line Width Indicator is also **Open Source** under **MIT License**.
+Visit the [repository](https://github.com/lbragile/Line-Width-Indicator) and feel free to contribute!

 ## Features

 Currently the indicator is shown and updates as you type with predefined colors that can be adjusted in the settings.
+You can also adjust which languages are affected and the maximum threshold value that your formatter allows.

 #### Future Plans